Nice to meet you.

 19. Write good copy (that customers want to read)

 Technical SEO and using the right keywords is important, but only one part of the whole SEO effort.
-Having quality copy that customers find interesting, useful and relevant is one of the most important elements for SEO.

-Google will not rank websites with poor quality copy.
-This doesn’t just refer to the content of the text itself, but how it is presented.
+Google will not rank websites with poor-quality copy.
+This doesn’t just refer to the content of the text itself but how it is presented.
 If it’s difficult to read because of long, dense paragraphs, people will look for information elsewhere.
 In the end, Google follows what its users want.

 20. Add Schema Markup (to enhance your SERP appearance)